Deomali (mountain): Highest point in Odisha

-It is surrounded by deep green forest, the peak is rich in flora and fauna.
+Surrounded by deep green forest, the peak is rich in flora and fauna.
 This hill range is rich in mineral resources such as bauxite, limestone and gemstones.
-Deomali is dotted with brooks and deep valleys, and inhabited by tribes such Kandhas, Parajas, Bhumia, Malis and Bhotias.
+Deomali is dotted with brooks and deep valleys, and inhabited by tribes such as Kandhas, Parajas, Bhumia, Malis and Bhotias.
 It is not only a marvel for the tourists but also to the adventurous sports lovers for hang gliding, mountaineering and trekking.
-On this recent days Odisha tourism Department, is taking many development steps to popularize this peak amongst the travellers as a hot tourist spot by connecting the Tar roads, Hill top amenities centre, drinking water points on the hill top, watching towers for perfect view of the arena.
-Many waterfalls also found while heading for the top of hill.
+In recent days, the Odisha tourism Department, has been taking many development steps to popularize this peak as a hot tourist spot by connecting the Tar roads, Hill top amenities centre, drinking water points on the hill top, and watching towers for good views of the arena.
+Many waterfalls are also found while heading for the top of hill.

+The Putsil Valley, which is part of the Deomali Mountain Range, is nearby.